microsoft/BuildXL/Documentation/Wiki/Configuration.md

     /** List of file access exception rules. */ fileAccessAllowList?: FileAccessAllowlistEntry[];

+    /**
+     *  Reclassification rules that will be applied to all pips in the build.
+     *  These rules are traversed in order and the first matching rule is applied.
+     *  Rules defined here are checked only after the rules defined for a pip individually.
+     */
+    globalReclassificationRules?: ReclassificationRule[];

     /** List of rules for the directory membership fingerprinter to use */ directoryMembershipFingerprinterRules?: DirectoryMembershipFingerprinterRule[];